tsparticles/tsparticles/bundles/confetti/README.md

 This installation requires more work since all dependencies must be included in the page.
 Some lines above are all specified in the **Included Packages** section.

-A note about `tsparticles-preset-confetti` can be made: it's not mandatory to include all of its dependencies, the `preset-confetti` bundle file is enough, and if this is done the `tsparticles-engine` is not needed, since it's already bundled in the `preset-confetti` bundle.

 ### Usage

 Once the scripts are loaded you can set up `tsParticles` like the following examples: